sosna/sdlt/README.md

 # Tutorial: Storing statistical data using Delta Lake

-The purpose of this project is to show how statistical data can be managed using [Delta Lake](https://delta.io).
+The purpose of this repo is to show how statistical data can be managed using [Delta Lake](https://delta.io).

 ## Overview